TimAnthonyAlexander/myagent/README.md

 5. **Feedback**: Generates specific improvement suggestions if needed
 6. **Iteration**: Repeats the process, refining the solution until reaching a perfect score or maximum attempts
 7. **Final Output**: Delivers the highest quality solution
+8. **PDF Generation**: Saves the final report as a PDF in the reports folder

 ## 📋 Example Tasks